lucasluitjes/HighOnLife/install.md

 Rename your fresh Ubuntu image download to `/root/ubuntu.iso`.

 As user root, perform the following steps, or run `setup_vbox.sh`.
-The steps below use the same values for RAM/VRAM/DISK size as setup_vbox.sh.
+The steps below use the same values for RAM/VRAM/DISK size as the script.
 You can modify these to fit your needs.

 ```